zehguilherme/studio-amanda-borges/README.md

 ## 📝 License

-This project is under the GNU General Public license.
+This project is under the MIT license.
 See the [license](LICENSE) for more information.

 ---